 By bracketing the material, social, and political conditions of literature, then, Frye underlines what he sees as the strictly literary use of imaginative literature.
 For him literature abides by its own standards.
 And the experience to which the literary domain tends, he claims, moves towards two immovable poles: to the heights and to the depths—heaven and hell, you might say—of what human beings are able to conceive.
 The role of the critic is to interpret a particular work in light of all the literature she knows, for the purpose of trying to puzzle out what literature is about.
-And, rather conventionally, Frye thinks this requires a deep familiarity with the canonical literary repertoire, from the Bible and classical antiquity to modern poetry, as well as with all the technical features of literature (genre, figures, etc.).
+And, rather conventionally, this requires a deep familiarity with the canonical literary repertoire, from the Bible and classical antiquity to modern poetry, as well as with all the technical features of literature (genre, figures, etc.).
 A good critic surveys the so-called western canon, and, as a critic, refrains from “reducing” its wisdom to its context.
 But this seems to negate one of Frye’s starting points in these talks, that the human imagination is interconnected with and constituted by the world we inhabit.
 Perhaps it will not do to think with Crusoe or Hobbes in seeing society as an agglomeration of individuals.
 To picture society in this new way demanded, in fact, new sources of legitimation.
 One such source was the emergence of modern criticism, the type propounded in eighteenth-century magazines such as The Spectator and The Tatler.
 With pardonable overgeneralization, I think we can say that such criticism took as its task the refinement of taste and the education of aesthetic judgment, which, in England at least, challenged political absolutism and justified a new social order.
 Reading Frye in 2018, one gets the sense that his characterization of the human imagination as fundamentally static is in some way connected to a prescription about the best way to think about the human social order.
 Did he not think, consciously or otherwise, that the kind of criticism he engaged in supported modern liberal democracy, from his vantage point a salutary service given the dangers of authoritarianism at that time?

-If it is the case that the whole of our social life is based on our imagination, then an “educated imagination,” according to Frye, is one which is alert to the vagaries of its offerings.
-Frye calls these “social mythologies.”
+If it is the case that the whole of our social life is based on our imagination, then an “educated imagination,” according to Frye, is one which is alert to the vagaries of its offerings, its “social mythologies.”
 The freedom to think in this way, to step back in critical distance, is not a freedom in the absence of constraint.
 And in this Frye is surely right, though I think this undermines one of his central points.
 As he notes in his talks, you are not free to walk unless you possess the motor skills and the basic agency required.
-To be free, he continues, is to be aware of the social mythologies that exist and to exert, in some fashion, a drive to change society towards a better ideal.
+To be free is to be aware of the social mythologies that exist and to exert, in some fashion, a drive to change society towards a better ideal.
 Yes indeed.
 But how is his conception of both literature and human society as a static interlocking network not itself a social mythology?
 Does it not also demand to be investigated, analyzed, and criticized?
 And, what’s more, if realizing good human ideals is part of the function of the education provided by literature, then presumably coming to terms with the conditions in which literary works of imagination were created, amended, produced, etc., is an essential aspect of this aim.

-Frye gets things both wrong and right.
+Ultimately, Frye gets things both wrong and right.
 Against his claim about the nature of man, literature, and imagination, but in keeping with his asserted connection between literature and social life, we could say that one important reason for studying literature is to elucidate the relationship between the conditions of possibility that govern the human imagination with those that govern social life in this world.
 A challenging task, certainly.
 To many it might smack of a discredited Marxism.
 But that is a topic for another time.
 At the very least this way of picturing criticism is no more difficult than the task for which Frye set himself: the attempt to say what the human imagination, expressed in literature, is all about.
 The question, as usual, is which perspective provides a better explanation and greater understanding.